SnowyMouse/mousygem/README.md

     // Initialize OpenSSL (required before we can create a server, since gemini mandates TLS) OpenSSL_add_ssl_algorithms();

-    // Create our server.
+    // Create server.
 Specify IP, port, key, and certificate.
-Note that passing nullptr to the IP address binds on all addresses.
+    MyServer server(nullptr, 1965); // Passing nullptr as the IP binds to all addresses. server.use_certificate_file("cert.pem");
-    MyServer server(nullptr, 1965);
-    server.use_certificate_file("cert.pem");
     server.use_private_key_file("key.pem");